 The main tasks of WP1 are:

-- Characterising the non-linearity of track components by reviewing non-linear elements for railway tracks from the literature, and investigating field measurements of ISVR in Track21 and Pandrol in Worsop.
+- Characterising the non-linearity of track components by reviewing non-linear elements for railway tracks from the literature, and investigating field measurements of ISVR in Track21 and Pandrol in Worksop.
 The measurements include the stiffness and damping of resilient elements of tracks.

 - Developing numerical models based on the dynamic stiffness and FE methods for discretely and continuously supported tracks under static and dynamic moving loads.